You can transform a bad day

 We block the good when we focus on the bad

 We are continually programming our subconscious mind with our thoughts and conclusions from what goes on around us.
-Just start thinking of your favorite make of car in red, and hey presto, you will notice that particular make and color of the car seems to be everywhere.
+Just start thinking of your favourite make of car in red.
+Hey presto, you will notice that particular make and colour of the car seems to be everywhere.

 When we focus our attention on what goes wrong, guess what?
-Everything seems to be going wrong, and your mood and negativity can if unchecked, continue on a downward spiral.
-We do normally snap out of it, but often it only happens when things just get so bad, like a ceiling falling in, you have to do something different.
+Everything seems to be going wrong.
+Your mood and negativity can if unchecked, continue on a downward spiral.
+We do normally snap out of it.
+Often it only happens when things just get so bad.
+Like a ceiling falling in, you have to do something different.

 1. Become conscious

 Our subconscious mind stores all the data we just can’t cope with in our conscious minds.
 Along with this data are tapes which run without noise in the background of our minds and create an unconscious stream of thoughts.
 When that stream of thoughts is not in alignment with our true selves which is positive and optimistic, then we feel bad.
 The first step in the formula is to allow yourself to become conscious of your thoughts and emotions which are creating our negative experience.
-This might take some time and effort if this is new to you, but the process of becoming conscious speeds up when you’ve practiced it often.
+This might take some time and effort.
+The process of becoming conscious speeds up when you’ve practised it often.

 2. Change your self-talk

 We are creatures of habit and our self-talk will go down the route we allow it to.
-If our self-talk is negative and focused on the bad things that happen, then like a rolling snowball, your thoughts will gain momentum, and unchecked, will become more negative.
+If our self-talk is negative and focused on the bad things that happen, then like a rolling snowball, your thoughts will gain momentum.
+If unchecked will become more negative.
 To change your experience, you have to take charge of your self-talk and consciously and deliberately pivot your thoughts into more positive channels.

 3. Do what it takes to feel better

-You have, to be honest about your feelings, trying to stifle them is just repression, which usually always comes back to bite you.
-But when you are feeling negative for a long period of time, it’s easy for that state to become the habitual norm, and your subconscious mind gets stuck and seems to create even more to feel negative about.
-If you do what you can to feel better in any given moment, then you will begin to create a welcome upward spiral which, if focused on, can build and eventually make you feel much better.
+You have to be honest about your feelings.
+Trying to stifle them is just repression.
+This means your feelings will usually come back to bite you.
+But when you are feeling negative for a long period of time, it’s easy for that state to become the habitual norm.
+Your subconscious mind gets stuck and seems to create even more to feel negative about.
+If you do what you can to feel better in any given moment, then you will begin to create a welcome upward spiral.
+I this becomes your focus, momentum can build.
+Eventually, the momentum will make you feel much better.
 Try contacting a great friend, or listening to music, or think about times when you’ve felt happier.